Frankfurt Airport: COVID-19 pandemic

 Portions of the airport were closed in early 2020 due to the COVID-19 pandemic.
 The Northwest Runway and Runway 18 West were closed on 23 March and re-purposed for parking unused aircraft.
 Terminal 2 was also closed, and all passenger operations were concentrated in Terminal 1.
 The Northwest Runway re-opened in July to handle summer tourist demand, while Runway 18 West remained closed.
 With almost no passenger traffic in the spring months, Frankfurt's total passenger volume in 2020 fell to 18.8 million, the lowest figure recorded since 1984.

+Later

+In 2023, an outbreak of malaria broke out at the airport.
+It was followed by another outbreak in 2026 that sickened 6 employees, of which two died.

 Terminals

 Overview

-Frankfurt Airport features two large main passenger terminals (Terminals 1 and 2), with Terminal 3 under construction, as well as a much smaller dedicated First Class Terminal which is operated and exclusively used by Lufthansa.
+Frankfurt Airport features two large main passenger terminals (Terminals 1 and 2), with Terminal 3 open since 22 April 2026 and operating since 23 April 2026, as well as a much smaller dedicated First Class Terminal which is operated and exclusively used by Lufthansa.
 As is the case at London–Heathrow, Tokyo–Narita and other major airports, terminal operations are grouped for airlines and airline alliances rather than into domestic and international routes.
 However, there are dedicated sections for Schengen and non-Schengen routes.